catemgn/EDGARv5_MOZART/README.md

 TO DO: ADD FINAL ZENODO REP.

 ## :memo: License
-All  the  material  provided  (the  dataset,  the  input  file  for  anthroemiss,  the  code  and  the  presenttechnical documentation) is distributed under [MIT License](https://choosealicense.com/licenses/mit/).
+All  the  material  provided  (the  dataset,  the  input  file  for  anthroemiss,  the  code  and  the technical documentation) is distributed under [MIT License](https://choosealicense.com/licenses/mit/).

 ## :books: References
 <a id="1">[1]</a>